killermann/samuel-killermann-curriculum-vitae/content/work/sexualitree.md

 date: 2016-05-14
 emoji: "🌳"
 author: "Sam Killermann + Karen Rayne"
-blurb: "An approachable way to look at something we all experience — and all the different ways we do."
+blurb: "An approachable way to look at something we all experience — and all the different ways we do"
 link: "http://sexualitree.org/"
 og_image: "/img/work/2016-sexualitree-poster.jpg"
 tags: ["Sexuality", "Free Online Resource"]
 skills: ["Educator", "Designer", "Website Developer"]
+color: "#9dc93d"
 stats:
   updated: "May 25, 2018"
   curriculum_downloads: